avantifellows/quiz-backend/README.md

 # Quiz Backend

-Backend for the Avanti Quiz Engine!
+Backend for the Avanti Quiz Engine created using FastAPI and MongoDB!

 ## Installation